ericrkuo/paiku/README.md

     * Text to Speech - a neat fun feature that we could implement to make Paiku more interactive.
 Generated Haikus could be read aloud via a library that converts text to audio files that can be played (or some similar mechanism).

-Glossary:
+### Glossary:
+preposition
-- preposition: a word or group of words used before a Noun to show the Noun’s direction, time, place, location, spatial relationships, or to introduce an object.
+: a word or group of words used before a Noun to show the Noun’s direction, time, place, location, spatial relationships, or to introduce an object. determiner
-- determiner: a word used before a Noun to identify the Noun in further detail.
+: a word used before a Noun to identify the Noun in further detail. particle
-- particle: a word that has a grammatical function but does not fit into the main parts of speech.
+: a word that has a grammatical function but does not fit into the main parts of speech. modifier
-- modifier: adds information to another element in the sentence and is a word, adjective, an adverb, or a phrase or clause.
+: adds information to another element in the sentence and is a word, adjective, an adverb, or a phrase or clause.

 ## Proof of Concept